Pints, Pounds, & Pâté

 St Andrews Castle Tickets

-Walking away from St Andrews Castle and Cathedral toward the Old Course will take you on a quick spin through St Andrews University.
-Stroll the streets where love first ignited for the Duke and Duchess of Cambridge and silently pray that they royal couple are in town on an alumni visit weekend.
+Stroll the streets where love first ignited for Prince William and Kate Middleton, and silently pray that The Prince and Princess of Wales are in town on an alumni visit weekend.
 No need to take an organized tour unless you’re thinking of attending (a girl can dream).

 Wondering what to wear in Scotland?
 Check out my packing tips!

-Continuing along The Scores, you’ll know it when you see it - the iconic Old Course looms in the distance.
+Continuing along The Scores, you’ll know it when you see it - the iconic Old Course, looms in the distance.

 The Old Course, St. Andrews, Scotland